samgarcia3/Shopify-Data-Science-Challenge/README.md

-# Shopify-Data-Science-Challenge
+# Shopify Internship Data Science Challenge - Fall 2021

-# Welcome to my GitHub and Thank You for reviewing my Technical Challenge
+## Welcome to my GitHub and Thank You for reviewing my Technical Challenge

-# The challenge is saved to a pdf where you can find it under the ReadMe file named Samuel_Garcia_Tech_Challenge
+### Let's Talk!